levithas/Thermomanometer-Present/README.md

 # Thermomanometer
-This program displays the current temperature and air pressure on an LED strip.
+The program displays the current temperature and air pressure on an LED strip.
 Temperature is shown in °C and air pressure in hPa.
+For a little twist, there is a riddle hidden inside the program, that displays a message when specific parameters are met.

 ### Hardware
 - ESP8266 (Microcontroller)